International and Canadian Child Rights Partnership (ICCRP):

 The objectives of this partnership are to:

-The ICCRP recognizes children’s participation as a human right and the necessary means to monitor and address protection concerns.
-Consequently, to ensure the inclusion of young people in the partnership, a Child and Youth Advisory Committee has been established to guide the research process.
-This Committee is comprised of youth from Brazil, South Africa, China and Canada and meets virtually to discuss issues related to children’s rights and the research process and efforts.
+The ICCRP recognizes child participation as a human right as well as the necessity to monitor and address protection concerns.
+Consequently, to ensure the inclusion of young people in the partnership, a Child and Youth Advisory Committee (CYAC) has been established to guide the research process and the dissemination of the ICCRP findings.
+The CYAC is comprised of youth from Brazil, South Africa, China and Canada.
+The CYAC members meet virtually to discuss issues related to children’s rights and the research process and efforts.

-The first phase of research was carried out in 2017 to establish the Child and Youth Advisory Committee.
-Adult professionals from multiple sectors and contexts around the world were also interviewed to identify their understandings of child protection and participation.
+Phase One of the research was carried out in 2017 to establish the Child and Youth Advisory Committee (CYAC).
+Adult professionals from multiple sectors and contexts around the world, were also interviewed to identify their understandings of child protection and participation.
 Furthermore, a literature review was undertaken.

-Phase two commences in late January 2018 to pursue the second objective identified above, where the research team will study children’s participation in their protection in four different countries namely: Brazil, South Africa, China, and Canada.
-Each of these cases will involve the following three steps:
+Phase Two commenced in late January 2018 wherein the ICCRP pursued the second objective identified above.
+The research team studied children’s participation in their protection in four different countries: Brazil, South Africa, China, and Canada.
+Each of these cases involved the following three steps: